xf-shi/ML-for-Transaction-Costs/README.md

-# Hedging with Transaction Costs: Machine Learning or not?
+# Deep Learning Algorithms for Hedging with Frictions

 This repository contains the Forward-Backward Stochastic Differential Equation (FBSDE) solver and the Deep Q-learning, as described in reference [1].
 Both of them are implemented in PyTorch.